Epifanio de los Santos: Literary and scholarly works

-Epifanio was considered one of the best Filipino writers in Spanish of his time and regarded as a literary genius.
-When he was young, he was the first Filipino to become a member of the Spanish Royal Academy of Language, Spanish Royal Academy of Literature and Spanish Royal Academy of History in Madrid.
-It was the admiration of his writings that Marcelino Menéndez y Pelayo asked the Real Academia Española to open its door to the benevolent young native scholar.
+Epifanio was considered by some as one of the best Filipino writers in Spanish of his time.
+He was a member of the Spanish Royal Academy of Language, Spanish Royal Academy of Literature and Spanish Royal Academy of History in Madrid.
+His writings were admired by Marcelino Menéndez y Pelayo.

 Epifanio was a young associate editor of the revolutionary paper "La Independencia" (1898), writing in prose under the pen name G. Solon and also a member of the Malolos Congress.
-He also co-founded other newspapers like La Libertad, El Renaciemento, La Democracia, La Patria and Malaysia.
-He also made valuable publications namely; Algo de Prosa (1909), Literatura Tagala (1911), El Teatro Tagala (1911) Nuestra Literatura (1913), El Proceso del Dr. José Rizal (1914), Folklore Musical de Filipinas (1920).
+He also co-founded other newspapers including La Libertad, El Renaciemento, La Democracia, La Patria and Malaysia.
+His publications include; Algo de Prosa (1909), Literatura Tagala (1911), El Teatro Tagala (1911) Nuestra Literatura (1913), El Proceso del Dr. José Rizal (1914), Folklore Musical de Filipinas (1920).
 He also authored Filipinos y filipinistas (Filipinos and Filipinists), Filipinas para los Filipinos, Cuentos y paisajes Filipinos (Philippine Stories and Scenes) and Criminality in the Philippines (1903–1908).

-He was a member of Samahan ng mga Mananagalog which was initiated by Felipe Calderon in 1904, and it includes active members with the likes of Lope K. Santos, Rosa Sevilla, Hermenegildo Cruz, Jaime C. de Veyra and Patricio Mariano.
-He was a polyglot, being fluent in Spanish, English, French, German, Ita, Tingian, and Ibalao.
-He notably translated Florante and Laura classically into sonorous Castilian.
-As one of the brilliant writers in the Golden Age of Fil-Hispanic literature who had published numerous titles and books, he was an honorary member of the Academia Filipina de la Lengua Española.
+He was a member of Samahan ng mga Mananagalog, initiated by Felipe Calderon in 1904, whose active members included Lope K. Santos, Rosa Sevilla, Hermenegildo Cruz, Jaime C. de Veyra and Patricio Mariano.
+He was fluent in Spanish, English, French, German, Ita, Tingian, and Ibalao.
+He translated Florante and Laura into Castilian.
+He was an honorary member of the Academia Filipina de la Lengua Española.

-As a versatile researcher, he also contributed to early Philippine studies on anthropology, ethnology, archaeology, linguistics and demographics.

 Collections

-Epifanio de los Santos traveled to many places in Europe, Asia, and Americas searching for rare Philippine documents in museums, archives, and libraries.
-He collected almost 200 paintings and sculpted pieces done by Juan Luna, Felix Resurreccion Hidalgo, Fabián de la Rosa, Juan Arellano, Pablo Amorsolo, Fernando Amorsolo, Graciano Nepomuceno and Guillermo Tolentino, musical literatures, opera records, valuable printed materials, documents and manuscripts on the revolution and historical pictures.
-According to Zaide, his famous Filipiniana collection was rated by foreign scholars as the best in the world.
-In Europe, he was recognized as the philologist and writer of biographical matters about the Philippines.
+Epifanio de los Santos traveled extensively, searching for rare Philippine documents.
+He amassed a collection of nearly 200 paintings and sculptures, musical literature, opera records, printed materials, documents and manuscripts related to the revolution and historical pictures.
+His Filipiniana collection was highly regarded.
+In Europe, he was recognized as a philologist and biographer of Philippine subjects.

-According to Zaide, there are documents and printed matter in his collection that cannot be found elsewhere, not even in the Filipiniana Division of The National Library nor in any library the world over, the Library of Congress of the United States included.
-The best years of his life were spent in looking for them only to find them after an almost "wild goose chase" of a lifetime.
-His Rizaliana collections were greatly acknowledged by W. E. Retana, James A. Le-Roy, and Austin Craig.